Kurento/kurento/source/user/installation.rst

 KMS has explicit support KMS has explicit support for two Long-Term Support (*LTS*) versions of Ubuntu: **Ubuntu 16.04 (Xenial)** and **Ubuntu 18.04 (Bionic)** (64-bits only).
 To install KMS, follow these steps:

 1. Define what version of Ubuntu is installed in your system.

-Open a terminal and copy **only one** of these lines:
+   Open a terminal and run **only one** of these lines:

    .. code-block:: bash